Water-Based Acrylic Paint

 My second favorite brand is Vallejo paints lately.
 They also use dropper bottles that allow you to measure out just a few drops of paint to avoid wasting too much.
 They are available at most of your friendly local gaming stores.
 They have several lines of paint that are designed for wargamers, historical modelers, and even pre-thinned paint for airbrushers.
 Check out a solid option for starting here.

 My choice if you prefer paint pots has been P3 brand paint.
 The liquid pigment that they use gives good coverage without getting too chalky when it dries like some of the other brands.
 They have a good variety of colors, to begin with, so mixing them isn’t that big of a deal.
 My primary concern with them is that their starter boxes are faction-specific to the studio paint schemes.
 You have to buy individual bottles for the most part.
-You can check the current prices here.
+You can check the current Amazon prices here.

 Army painter makes some good shades that are used just like washes, their strong shade works well.
 You can check the price of their shade set here.